prabhuramkumar/crypto/README.md

 Babel for ES6 transpiling.
 SASS for styles with node-sass npm module.

+Note: Enzyme testing is not used for this project since the UI is simple.

 ## Available Scripts

 In the project directory, you can run: